kwpick18/DataViz_Final_Project/updates.md

 ## April 13th (no class)

 I've been attempting for a while now to add another reactive table to my second panel but am getting mixed up with some of my previous naming of data sets I want to use.
 I thought I had it correct but it still doesn't seem to be working.
 I will continue to attempt to make it work over the weekend with success hopefully.

+MH: Need a little more evidence of an attempt here: it looks like only 2 lines were added to your markdown file for this commit.
+Since this is some evidence of an attempt, can earn 5/9 points for this commit.